dahm641/tech258_cloud/tech258_azure/Network_Virtual_Appliance/readme.md

 ![img_27.png](images/img_27.png)

-We will do it using the diagram with the steps labelled above
+We will set it up using the diagram with the steps labelled above

 ### Virtual network